peufeu2/GrugBus/README.md

 mqtt_buffer.py: This runs on the Raspberry Pi and stores all mqtt traffic in compressed form.
 It also acts as a server, able to serve past data and stream current data.

-mqtt_clickhouse.py: On launch it will connect to the above server to retrieve past data and catch up with the current state.
+mqtt_clickhouse.py: This runs on the PC.
+On launch it will connect to the above server to retrieve past data and catch up with the current state.
 It inserts everything into clickhouse tables.

-bokeyplot.py: a [bokeh app to plot the data](https://www.youtube.com/watch?v=rZxsFkaUimE&lc=Ugz4bzv51YXSnqZ2K194AaABAg).
+bokehplot.py: a [bokeh app to plot the data](https://www.youtube.com/watch?v=rZxsFkaUimE&lc=Ugz4bzv51YXSnqZ2K194AaABAg).
 Currently WIP.

 Clickhouse's major selling points for logging MQTT data are :